audiolion/audiolion.github.io/_posts/2017-07-19-json-web-tokens.markdown

     },
   };

-  // if our request has a body, we need to JSON.stringify it, add the Content-Type header
+  // if our request has a body, we need to JSON.stringify it
-  // and add the X-CSRFToken header if (body) {
+  // add the Content-Type header and add the X-CSRFToken header if (body) {
     options.body = JSON.stringify(body);
     options.headers['Content-Type'] = 'application/json';